How To Fix A Leaking Shower Head

 Once you have gathered the above-listed items, you can proceed with the job.

 Several things could cause a leak in your shower, especially the shower heads.
-Depending on where the water is dripping from can also determine the source of the issue, making it much easier to fix.
-Sometimes, the dripping shower head or faucet is even when the water is not in use.
+Depending on where the water is dripping from, the source of the issue can also be determined, making it much easier to fix.
+Sometimes, the shower head or faucet is dripping even when the water is not in use.

 Turn off the water supply from the mains first so there is no water wastage, and you can work without getting wet.